 Sometimes electrodes are clipped to the needles to enhance the stimulation.
 (See Electro-Acupuncture).

 After an acupuncture treatment, you may feel spaced out, tired or energised, and pain may be relieved.
 Sometimes it takes 1-3 days for the treatment to exert its full effects.
 For best results, a course of 5-10 treatments is recommended to obtain a cumulative healing effect.
 In general, the longer you have had the condition, the more treatments will be required.
 An acute condition such as the common cold may take only one or 2 treatments to resolve.

 How does it help?

 Acupuncture brings you many benefits

 Acupuncture stimulates and enhances the free flow of Qi (energy) through the body, bringing about self healing and pain relief.
 It does this by removing blockages to the flow of energy in the particular meridians linked to the cause of your health problem.
 Moving the stuck Qi removes the pain.
 It may takes several sessions to achieve this, particularly if you have had the problem for a long time or have had surgery.
-Acupuncture is unique in that over time it can clear most blockages and restore normal (or near to normal) function of organs or muscles or nerves.
+Acupuncture is unique in that over time it can clear many blockages and restore normal (or near to normal) function of organs or muscles or nerves.

 Initially it is better to have treatments 2 or sometimes 3 times weekly for the first 2-4 weeks, then space them out as improvement occurs.